 ‘Self Assessment Questionnaire’.
 A form that merchants which accept credit cards complete to evaluate their compliance with PCI SCC rules.
 There are different SAQs, depending on the way(s) in which the merchant processes transactions and the transaction volume.

 Security Awareness Training.
-To be aware, you need to be able to confront (face things as they are).
-KnowBe4 helps employees confront the fact bad guys are trying to trick them.
-Once they confront that, they become aware and able to detect these scam emails and can take appropriate action like deleting the email or not clicking a link.
+To be aware, you need to be able to face things as they really are (confront).
+KnowBe4 helps employees face the fact bad guys are trying to trick them.
+Once employees realise this is actual reality, they become aware and able to detect these scam emails and can take appropriate action like deleting the email or not clicking a link.
 More at Wikipedia [ISAT]

 Sharable Content Object Reference Model (SCORM) is a collection of Department of Defense created standards and specifications for web-based e-learning.
 It defines communications between client side content and a host system which is an LMS.
 (See LMS) KnowBe4’s courseware is SCORM compliant.